Welding-Torch/SemIVPublic/README.md

 ## Intention
 The intention of this Vault is to be a repository of the Academic Knowledge learnt in Semester IV of Bachelor of Engineering in Artificial Intelligence and Data Science.
 ![Pasted image 20230313003605](Attachments/Pasted%20image%2020230313003605.png)

+## How To Use
-*Download this Vault as a .zip, then extract it and open in Obsidian to access all features of this Vault.*
+[Download this Vault](https://github.com/Welding-Torch/SemIVPublic/releases/download/publish/SemIVPublic.zip) as a .zip, then extract it.
+Then download and install [Obsidian](https://obsidian.md/) to access all features of this Vault.

+Once you have Obsidian installed on your Computer, then inside Obsidian click the 'Vault Switcher' icon in the bottom left and then select 'Open Folder as Vault'.
+Select the previously extracted zip file.
+Your Vault should now open with all the extensions and content installed.

+Below is just the frontpage of it.

 ## Analysis of Algorithm